About us

 The first cheetahs were introduced to the park.
 The species, being a favourite sighting for guests, would help control the thriving populations of antelope species.

-Our reserve earned recognition as a site of conservation significance, underlining our vital role in preserving and sustaining a wealth of rare and endangered species.
+Our reserve earned recognition as a site of Conservation Significance, underlining our vital role in preserving and sustaining a wealth of rare and endangered species.

 The next species to be introduced to the reserve was lions, an additional species of big cats.
 This introduction of lions is what allowed Zululand Rhino Reserve to be classified as a Big 5 Reserve.